-We have audited the Financial Report of Codan Limited (the Company).
+We have audited the Financial Report of The Financial Report comprises: Codan Limited (the Company).

 In our opinion, the accompanying Financial Report of the Company is in accordance with the Corporations Act 2001, including:

 - giving a true and fair view of the Group's financial position as at 30 June 2020 and of its financial performance for the year ended on that date; and - complying with Australian Accounting Standards and the Corporations Regulations 2001.